huseyinyilmaz/placebo/doc/index.rst

 1) *url*:  Url that will be matched to decide if placebo mock is applied.
 It can be a string, urlparse.ParseResult or urlparse.SplitResult.

-2) *method*: HTTP method that will be matched to decide if placebo mock is applied.
+2) *method*: HTTP method that will be matched to decide whether placebo mock is applied.
 It should be a string like GET, POST, PUT, DELETE.
 Default value for method is GET.

 3) *body*: If mock object is applied body will be used as response body.
-It should be type of string.
+It should be of type string.

 4) *status*: If mock object is applied status will be used as http status code of response.
 It should be an integer like 200, 404 or 500.
 Default value for status is 200.

-5) *headers*: If mock is applied headers will be used as http headers. type of headers should be a dictionary.
-(Keys should be header names and values should be header values.)
+5) *headers*: If mock is applied headers will be used as http headers.
+Type of headers should be dictionary.
+(Keys should be header names and values should be header values, both strings.)

-6) *backend*: Backends provides actual functionality of placebo.
-Currently there are two different backends are supported by default. httpretty and httmock.
-By default httmock is tried if it cannot be imported httpretty is tried. backend is basically a function that gets a placebo object as argument and mocks the current apis.
+6) *backend*: Backends provide actual functionality of placebo.
+Currently there are two different backends that are supported by default -- httpretty and httmock.
+By default httmock is tried.
+If it cannot be imported, httpretty is tried.
+Backend is basically a function that gets a placebo object as argument and mocks the current apis.

 Dynamic placebo classes
 -----------------------

-Previous pacebo class has static properties width already defined values.
+Previous pacebo class has static properties with already defined values.
 Most of the properties of placebo object can also be defined as methods therefore values can be calculated on the fly.
 Here is an example placebo objects that returns a mock response with id it receives.
 If id is not an integer, it returns 404 response.
 Even though those kind of placebo objects are not suitable for tests, they are very usefull for development.

 .. code-block:: python